World Parkinson’s Awareness Day

 For this year’s campaign, Parkinson’s UK supports two activities chosen and led by a group of dedicated and passionate volunteers: Poems for Parkinson’s and Light Up Blue for Parkinson’s.
 To join the campaign and for further information, the guide can be downloaded here: www.parkinsons.org.uk/get-involved/world-parkinsons-day

-At CareFlex, we are committed to raising awareness of Parkinson’s disease and increasing knowledge around the importance of postural care.
-We will be lighting up by branding our social media pages in blue to shine a light on the Parkinson’s community.
+At CareFlex, we are committed to raising awareness of Parkinson’s disease and increasing knowledge about the importance of postural care.

 What is Parkinson’s disease?

 Parkinson’s disease is a neurodegenerative disorder of the central nervous system that belongs to a group of conditions called movement disorders.
 Parts of the brain become progressively damaged over many years2.

 1. Parkinson’s is the fastest-growing neurological condition in the world.